eehjunggnujhee/DataDictionary/README.md

 - Extract a set of five sObjects at a time for sObject containing less than 200 fields.
 Cut down the number of sObject per transaction if each sObject contains more than 300+ fields and you do not love LOADING........1%...2%..3%.
 You get the idea.

 ### Disclaimer
 - I did not include every info from the field definition.
-Let me know if any field metadata I should include.